 Deliverables/Milestones Due Date Status Comments

 Review and document inflation and 6/1/2017 Completed

 escalation factors and analyses used •

 to predict project completion costs

 for each project estimate

 Assess the process used to develop 10/1/2017 Completed

-and update estimates for completion ^
+and update estimates for completion

 Use these internal estimators to set 10/30/2017 Completed

 and validate baseline estimates ^

 established for contractors

 Formally document project cost 12/31/2017 Completed

 reviews at each level of estimate in

 detail and at various stages of

 project completion as called for in

 Project Cost Management

 (Procedure TD-PM-002-0004)

 Review project budget numbers and 12/31/2017 Completed

 cost reporting information to

 determine whether they represent

 the most currently approved budget

 and cost data

 Establish an organizational group of 4/30/2018 Completed

-professional estimators for ·
+professional estimators for

 transmission and distribution that

 will develop estimates for planning,

 engineering and construction

 Evaluate how trends were 6/1/2018 Completed

 identified, analyzed, brought to

 management's attention, and how

 they were resolved

 Establish project estimating tools 7/24/2018 Completed

-such as a formal data base of ·
+such as a formal data base of

 project estimates and support tools

 such as software and develop and

 manage an estimating data true-up

 process

 Establish a process for ongoing 9/1/2018 Completed

-verification of the accuracy of · · · · · ·
+verification of the accuracy of

 estimates versus the actual project

 cost and maintain a record of

 updates to the estimating database

-Determine whether cost and 4/1/2019 Revised The due date has been changed
+Determine whether cost and 4/1/2019 Completed The due date has been changed

-schedule systems are integrated and I to 7/1/19.
+schedule systems are integrated and to 7/1/19.

 whether the project master schedule

 is appropriately integrated with the

 approved project budget

-Determine whether cost control 9/1/2019 In Progress
+Determine whether cost control 9/1/2019 Revised Due date changed to 12/30/19.

-systems, forecasting and trend 0-100
+systems, forecasting and trend

 analyses directed attention to bulk

 rates, commodities and productivity

 to reveal above/below average

 performance

-I

-Review project guidelines for 9/1/2019 In Progress
+Review project guidelines for 9/1/2019 Revised Due date changed to 12/30/19.

 performing trend analyses and

 exception reporting